 - Agree the insolvency practitioner's fees

 - Vote on how to move forward with the business.

 A Creditors' Voluntary Liquidation commences with a virtual or physical Meeting of Creditors, which convenes no more than 7 days after creditors are notified of the liquidation.

 In these instances, the Meeting of Creditors takes place within 14 days of the proposal being distributed.
-Similarly, the meeting takes place 10 weeks after a company is placed into administration.
+Similarly, the meeting takes place within 10 weeks from the date the company entered into Administration.